jehna/crossword-puzzle-generator/README.md

 ```

 This installs all needed dependencies (mostly just TypeScript) with Yarn package
-manager and downloads the Finnish WordNet data.
+manager, downloads the Finnish WordNet data, and sanitizes the wordnet for best
+words as a cached JSON file.

 After the installation has succeeded, you can run the generator: